 Brianna Malbon (she/her & they/them)

-Brianna Malbon, ‘23, is double majoring in Psychology and Media & Communication Studies with a minor in English.
-As a STRiVE coach, she creates open spaces for impactful conversations and encourages people to be comfortable and connected with each other.
-She supports peers in connecting to the resources and stakeholders necessary to reach their goals.
-Brianna has been involved with the Student Government Association’s Student Organization Support Team as a First Year Ambassador, with the Patapsco Community Council as a representative, and with the Discovery Living and Learning Community as a peer mentor.
-She is an active member of many clubs and organizations at UMBC, and currently serves as President of Retriever Poets.
-Outside of her work, Brianna enjoys playing games, reading, and going on long hikes.
+Brianna Malbon ’24 is majoring in psychology with a certificate in media and communication studies.
+As a STRiVE coach and civic conversation intern with the Center for Democracy and Civic Life, she aims to create open spaces for impactful conversations and encourage people to be authentic and form genuine connections with each other.
+She makes it her mission to support her peers by connecting them to the resources and stakeholders necessary to reach their goals.
+Brianna served as a STRiVE 2023 coach and a ConnectionCorps 2022-2023 facilitator, and she participated in STRiVE 2021.
+She has been involved with the Student Government Association (SGA)’s Student Organization Support Team as a first year ambassador, with the Patapsco Community Council as a member, and with the Discovery Living-Learning Community as a peer mentor.
+She currently serves as an associate director of first year development with SGA and as a resident assistant (RA) for the Discovery Living-Learning Community.
+Outside of her work, Brianna enjoys playing games, reading, embroidery, and going on long walks.

 Yvette Mozie-Ross (she/her)